kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ### Harmonization of list views in the Compass UI

-For this release, we redesigned our list component to improve and harmonise UX around list views in the Compass UI.
+For this release, we redesigned our list component to improve and harmonize UX around list views in the Compass UI.

 ![List views](./list-views-in-compass-UI.png)